Practice Profile

 - Graduate Diploma in Law, Distinction

-- MA History, The University of Chicago, 4.0 GPA
+- MA History, The University of Chicago

 - MSt History, New College, University of Oxford, Distinction